SolidWallOfCode/txn_box/doc/dev/dev-extractor.en.rst

 Extractor Development
 *********************

 Extractors are referenced by feature expressions.
 This means every extractor must be able to output to a string, and may optionally provide typed data.

-Unlike other elements, use of extractor involves referencing a global instance, rathe rthan instatiating an instance per use.
+Unlike other elements, use of an extractor involves referencing a global instance, rather than instantiating an instance per use.
 This is because

 *  Extractors are used far more frequently.
 *  Most extractors do not require any local storage or state.